Health Studies

 Note: Note: This is an experiential learning course and active participation may be required

-HLTB11H3 - Basic Human Nutrition
+HLTB11H3 - Human Nutrition

-An introductory course to provide the fundamentals of human nutrition to enable students to understand and think critically about the complex interrelationships between food, nutrition, health and environment.
+An introductory course to provide the fundamentals of human nutrition to enable students to understand and think critically about the complex interrelationships between food, nutrition, health, and environment.

 Prerequisite: HLTA02H3 and HLTA03H3